ParhamPishro/Car-Monitoring-System/README.md

 **Step 2) Playback:** In this section, the facilities provided to the user will include the following:
-+ By clicking the Start button, the program starts reading the data file and displays one point of each car's route every second.
++ By clicking the Start button, the program reads the data file and displays one point of each car's route every second.
 + By clicking the 2x button, the speed of displaying information will be doubled (one point will be displayed every 0.5 seconds).
-+ By clicking the 4x button, the speed of displaying information will be 4 times (one point will be displayed every 0.25 seconds).
++ By clicking the 4x button, the display speed will be 4 times (one point will be displayed every 0.25 seconds).
 + By clicking the 8x button, the speed of displaying information will be 8 times (one point will be displayed every 0.125 seconds).